 Personal information (including the SIN) is collected for the purposes of the administration or enforcement of the Income Tax Act and related programs and activities including administering tax, benefits, audit, compliance, and collection.
 The information collected may be used or disclosed for purposes of other federal acts that provide for the imposition and collection of a tax or duty.
 It may also be disclosed to other federal, provincial, territorial or foreign government institutions to the extent authorized by law.
-Failure to provide this information may result in interest payable, penalties or other actions.
-Under the Privacy Act, individuals have the right to access their personal information, request correction, or file a complaint to the Privacy Commissioner of Canada regarding the handling of the individual's personal information.
-Refer to Personal Information Bank CRA PPU 120 on Info Source at canada.ca/cra-info-source
+Failure request correction, or file a complaint to the Privacy Commissioner of Canada regarding the handling of the individual's personal information.
+Refer to Personal Information.